 I like to think of myself as a pretty frugal gal.
 I despise waste and I love upcycling.
 From I was in diapers my sweet dad ingrained in me the art of upcycling and making treasures out of trash.
 He was a very simplistic man and very conscious of how we spent our money as a family.

 Growing up we always had several tall stacks of paper in his office.
-One stack was for paper that had been used on one side, the other stack was for paper that was new and the last stack was for paper that had been used on both sides.
+One stack was for paper that had been used on one side, the other stack was for the paper that was new and the last stack was for the paper that had been used on both sides.